yogesh-hacker/MediaVanced/README.md

 ```console
 git clone https://github.com/yogesh-hacker/MediaVanced.git
 ```
-You can clone or download this repository for usage.
+⬇️ You can clone or download this repository as ZIP for usage.